Everything You’re Doing To Heal Is Why You Can’t Move On

 Have you ever seen someone who’s been colorblind put on those special glasses for the first time?

-Then they put on the glasses.
+Then they put on the glasses — and everything floods in.

 That's what's been happening here.